homegardencontrol/benny/README.md

 =============
 a.b[x=100,y=200,c[x=150,y=250]]

-Benny error more than [1 block] in sentense
+Benny error more than [1 block] in sentense and dict not allow

 You can do like this